jenkinsci/warnings-ng-plugin/README.md

 - Different views possible for downstream plugins?
 - Different properties for warnings in downstream plugins?
 - SCM link for blame information
-- Parser: ID, Publish: ID: same class or different?
 - High score starts for #1 on yesterday
 - Integrate all warnings parsers
 - Add support for remaining plugins
-- Add tooltips from plugins
 - Add filter, e.g. for packages

-- ScanForIssues: pattern not in UI